 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at fair value, which is measured as the present value of their future cash flows.
+A discount rate of 1.48% was used as of September 30, 2021, which represents the 10-year Treasury Note discount rate.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-There were no conditional promises recorded as of September 30, 2020 and 2019.
+There were no conditional promises recorded as of September 30, 2021 and 2020.